The Society (TV series): Development

 In 2013, Christopher Keyser and Marc Webb pitched the show to Showtime, but the network decided to pass on the series.
 On July 24, 2018, Netflix announced that it had given the production a series order.
 The series was created by Keyser, who also acted as writer and executive producer, with Webb directing.

+Keyser and Webb had a focus of making the show attractive and appealing to younger viewers and keeping them engaged without making the show feel like homework.
+Their collaborations fleshed out a familiar high school social structure, jocks, theatre kids, loners etc. "This is essentially a character show, though it’s got high stakes” said Keyser.

+Inspirations

+When The Society was first announced, many immediately compared it to Lord of the Flies, and after its release, it drew comparisons from Lost and The Leftovers.
+Christopher Keyser had explained that Lord of the Flies was a key inspiration for The Society and while writing the series he began to question how far society had progressed as a civilisation.
+Furthermore, Keyser clarified that The Society had already been written before he watched The Leftovers, therefore it wasn't a direct influence.
+However, after watching it, Keyser and Marc Webb agreed to adjust the show's grief and adult elements, recognising that they couldn't match what The Leftovers had achieved.
+“There’s no way I’m going to do that any better than that show did.”

 Casting

 Alongside the initial series announcement, it was confirmed that Kathryn Newton had been cast as a series regular.
 In November 2018, Rachel Keller, Gideon Adlon, Jacques Colimon, Olivia DeJonge, Alex Fitzalan, Kristine Froseth, Jose Julian, Natasha Liu Bordizzo, Alex MacNicoll, Jack Mulhern, Salena Qureshi, Grace Victoria Cox, Sean Berdy, and Toby Wallace joined the cast.
 Prior to the cancellation of the second season, it was planned that Olivia Nikkanen would be promoted to a series regular role for that season.

 Filming

-Principal photography took place in Lancaster, Massachusetts in September 2018.
+Principal photography was conducted in Massachusetts, spanning seven months July 2018 through January 2019.
+Massachusetts served as the primary production base for all 10 episodes of The Society.
+This series was developed at New England Studios in Devens, Massachusetts with filming taking place over eleven cities including Ayer, Bolton, Carlisle, Concord, Fitchburg, Grafton, Gronton, Harvard, Lancaster, Lexington and Sterling.
+During the production of The Society the show employed more than 650 Massachusetts residents and sourced goods and services from hundreds of local businesses throughout the state.

+Themes

+The themes within The Society are focused round a central question of how teenagers can live and thrive without any adults to supervise and govern.
+This is layered with smaller themes like, power, violence, gender, leadership, class and privilege.

 Renewal and cancellation

 The series was renewed for a second season in July 2019, but production was halted by the COVID-19 pandemic.
 It was announced on August 21, 2020 that the show had been canceled, the complications of the pandemic having led to cost increases and difficulty scheduling production.